wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/power-bi-effective-ue/includes/7-design-built-in-assistance.md

 ### Visual header tooltip icon

 Within the visual header options, you can enable the visual header tooltip.
 It adds the **Help** (**?**) icon to the visual header.
 Then, you can assign a page tooltip or text.
-This technique is beneficial for providing visual-specific guidance, such as additional detail that describes definitions, calculation logic, or the source of data.
+This technique is beneficial for providing visual-specific guidance, such as more detail that describes definitions, calculation logic, or the source of data.

 > [!div class="mx-imgBorder"]
 > [![Image shows a KPI visual with the cursor hovering over the Help icon.
 A tooltip is reads \Turnover ratio = COGS/Avg inventory.](../media/visual-header-help-icon.png)](../media/image.png#lightbox)